 Never use bleach or ammonia to clean travertine as this will, if used over time, dull and damage the surface of the travertine tiles and cause it to become more porous and more susceptible to stains.

-Never use vinegar on travertine tiles as it is and acid and will cause damage to the surface of the tile and will make them susceptible to stains and prematurely age the travertine floors and tiles.
+Never use vinegar on travertine tiles as it is an acid and will cause damage to the surface of the tile and will make them susceptible to stains and prematurely age the travertine floors and tiles.

-Never use any cleaning product containing orange, lemon, lime, grapefruit or any other citric acid-based cleaners as this too will cause premature damage to the surface of your tiles.
+Never use any cleaning product containing orange, lemon, lime, grapefruit, or any other citric acid-based cleaners, as this too will cause premature damage to the surface of your tiles.